antoniokov/replay-table/README.md

 | `data-ties-resolution` |  `no ties`, `highest` or `range` | `no ties` |
 Determines position when totals are equal.
 Can be 'no ties' (1, 2, 3, 4,...), 'highest' (1, 2, 2, 4,...) and 'range' (1, 2-3, 2-3, 4,...).

-There is a chance we'll transfrom this option into a function to cope with complex cases when position depends on number of wins and other parameters.
+There is a chance we'll transform this option into a function to cope with complex cases when position depends on number of wins and other parameters.

 ### `tableName`
 | **Div Attribute** | **Accepted Type** | **Default Value** |